jimsmart/chapi/README.md

 1. [Register a user account with Companies House](https://developer.companieshouse.gov.uk/developer/signin).
 2. Follow [these instructions](https://developer.companieshouse.gov.uk/api/docs/index/gettingStarted/apikey_authorisation.html) to get a key.
-3. Either use the key directly in your code, as shown above — or stash it externally in your `.zshrc` (or equivalent), for example:
+3. Either use the key directly in your code, as shown above — or keep it from inside your code by stashing it externally in your `.zshrc` (or equivalent), for example:

 ```bash
 export COMPANIES_HOUSE_API_KEY=your_Companies_House_API_key
 ```

-Then reference the API key from the environment variable using code similar to this:
+Then get the API key from the environment variable, using code similar to this:

 ```go
 func init() {